Not My Job: We Quiz Aubrey Plaza On The Plaza Hotel

 (LAUGHTER)

-SAGAL: So the movie you're in, "The Little Hours," opening here in Chicago this weekend.
-I'm going to let you describe this film.
+SAGAL: So the movie you're in, "The Little Hours" - I'm going to let you describe this film.

 SAGAL: This is public radio.
 We're all English majors.
 We know.